ray-project/ray/doc/source/tune-distributed.rst

     # wait a while until after all nodes have started
     ray kill-random-node tune-default.yaml --hard

 You should see Tune eventually continue the trials on a different worker node.
-See the `Saving and Recovery <tune-usage.html#saving-and-recovery>`__ section for more details.
+See the `Save and Restore <tune-usage.html#save-and-restore>`__ section for more details.

 You can also specify ``tune.run(upload_dir=...)`` to sync results with a cloud storage like S3, persisting results in case you want to start and stop your cluster automatically.